iterative/dvc.org/content/docs/command-reference/exp/run.md

 in your workspace.

-Alternatively, use `--reset` to start over (discards previous checkpoints and deletes `checkpoint` outputs, like the first `dvc exp run`) — useful for re-training ML models, for example.
+Alternatively, use `--reset` to start over (discards previous checkpoints and their outputs, leaving things as they were before the first `dvc exp run`).
+This is useful for re-training ML models, for example.

 <details>